nokia/vscode-intent-manager/README.md

 > **Known Issues and Limitations:**
 > * Intent decorations are automatically updated by audit/sync methods to reduce server load.
 In some error scenarios the displayed alignment state does not reflect the server state.
 Consider to trigger a manual resync to reload alignment states from the backend server.
 > * `process.env.NODE_TLS_REJECT_UNAUTHORIZED = "0"` disables SSL verification (not recommended).
-> * By changing the extension config, the data does not get updated.
-User needs to reload vsCode to get config updated.
-> * OpenSearch logs retrieved filtering by target and limited to 1000 logs and 10min.
+> * Log access (opensearch) is on-demand.
+Limits are applied (default: 1000 logs / 10min).
-> * No local validation.
+> * No local validation of intent-types.
 NSP will validate changes during upload/save.
 > * If running NSP releases 23.11 and prior, some of the functionality may not be supported due to API restrictions

 ## License